Counselling Hypnotherapy Diploma (Complete)

 - Successfully passing a multiple choice and essay exam

-In addition, the student will be eligible to become a Counselling Hypnotherapist with the International Association of Counseling Hypnotherapists (IACH).
+In addition, the student will be eligible to become a Counselling Hypnotherapist (Cand.) with the International Association of Counseling Hypnotherapists (IACH).

 According to IACH standards a practitioner at the resident level can work in areas such as smoking, weight, stress, sports and phobias.
 Areas of practice such as medical, obesity, abuse, PTSD and other similar areas are restricted unless the practitioner can show specific training in a particular area.
 Please see IACH Standards for more detail.